-- a) recommend to Council levels of service(iii) and budgets for local activities, having regard to Council budgets in the long term plan or annual plan process - b) recommend to Council rates, user charges and fees to fund local activities

-- c) recommend to Council or a relevant committee the approval of project definitions or business cases and procurement plans for capital expenditure over \$300,000 - d) recommend to Council or a relevant committee unbudgeted capital expenditure - e) monitor the services Council delivers its communities and assess the extent these services meet community needs or the expected level of service - f) support the development of local management plans where required by statute or in support of the district plan, or other plans (reserves, harbours, or other community facilities).
+a) recommend to Council levels of service(ii) and budgets for local activities, having regard to Council budgets in the long term plan or annual plan process b) recommend to Council rates, user charges and fees to fund local activities c) recommend to Council or a relevant committee the approval of project definitions or business cases and procurement plans for capital expenditure over \$300,000 d) recommend to Council or a relevant committee unbudgeted capital expenditure e) monitor the services Council delivers its communities and assess the extent these services meet community needs or the expected level of service f) support the development of local management plans where required by statute or in support of the district plan, or other plans (reserves, harbours, or other community facilities).
 These plans should then be recommended to Council.
-There are times when local management plans (w) should not be developed.

-Environmental management and spatial planning

-- a) provide comment on resource consent applications referred to the community board for comment - b) to make recommendations to Council about bylaws and about enforcing bylaws within the community, having regard to the need to maintain consistency across the District - c) provide advice to Council and its committees on any matter of interest or concern to the community board in relation to the sale of alcohol, where statutory ability exists to seek such feedback - d) provide input into regulatory activities not otherwise specified above, where process allows - e) recommend to Council initiating an appeal to the environment court on decisions relating to resource consent applications that the board has made submissions on - f) provide support to the development of community plans for a civil defence emergency and the recovery afterwards.
+There are times when local management plans ^(iv) should not be developed [.]
+Environmental management and spatial planning a) provide comment on resource consent applications referred to the community board for comment b) to make recommendations to Council about bylaws and about enforcing bylaws within the community, having regard to the need to maintain consistency across the District c) provide advice to Council and its committees on any matter of interest or concern to the community board in relation to the sale of alcohol, where statutory ability exists to seek such feedback d) provide input into regulatory activities not otherwise specified above, where process allows e) recommend to Council initiating an appeal to the environment court on decisions relating to resource consent applications that the board has made submissions on f) provide support to the development of community plans for a civil defence emergency and the recovery afterwards.
+DELEGATIONS In exercising the delegated powers, boards will operate within: a) policies, plans, standards or guidelines that have been established and approved by Council b) the needs of the local communities c) the approved budgets for the activity.